charlotterotner/Fake-News-Analysis/README.md

 ## Machine Learning Model

-In additiona to our dashboard plan we starting planning for executing our machine learning model.
+In addition to our dashboard plan we starting planning for executing our machine learning model.
 Below is our process outlining this:

 ### Cleaning and preliminary data preprocessing:
+To ensure our tables were clean and ready to be inputted into a machine learning model we cleaned the data by:
+- Dropping null values
+- Cleaned up the title rows so our two tables had matching title formatting
+- Dropped all rows that did not have title.

 ### Preliminary feature engineering and feature selection:
+- Remove the following columns that we don’t want to consider in our features: Language, Title, text text_without_stopwords, Title_without_stopwords,main_img_url, UUID (index), Domain rank, Country, ord_in_thread

+- Convert label column to be a binary 1 or 0 instead of real or fake
+- Use OneHotEnconder to create categorical variable lists for the following qualitative features:	siteurl, Author, Type

+Once we’ve done this we will merge the one-hot encoded features with our original data frame and drop the original feature columns.

 ### Training and Testing:

+To split the testing and training model we will create a SKLearn instance and scale the data.
+Our input values are: Author, siteurl, type, likes, comments, and shares.
+And our target outpout is whether the article is considered fake or not fake

 ### Model Choice:
 We chose to use a logistic regression model for our analysis.
 In this instance our two classes would be “fake” and “not fake”.
 We want to determine how likely a piece of news is to be real or fake based on a number of different features.